Rules of Accreditation

 If the decision of the Council is to Withhold or Revoke accreditation, the unit shall be entitled to an appeal of Council's decision to the Board of Directors.
 Such appeal shall be initiated by a written request to the Board of Directors within thirty (30) days after receipt of the decision of the Council.
 The hearing, notice, and decision provisions of an appeal to the Board of Directors shall be the same as noted above regarding an appeal to the Council, provided that an appeal to the Council shall be a prerequisite to an appeal to the Board of Directors.

 AAALAC International shall issue a certificate of accreditation to each accredited unit.
 If a unit shall have its accreditation revoked, the certificate of accreditation shall be returned to AAALAC International.
 Units that are on Provisional Status are not entitled to receive certificates of accreditation.

-All files and records of this corporation shall be held in confidence by AAALAC International and its members, and no such confidential data shall be released by AAALAC International except pursuant to direction by the Board of Trustees or as provided in Section 7 above.
+All files and records of this corporation shall be held in confidence by AAALAC International and its members, and no such confidential data shall be released by AAALAC International except pursuant to direction by the Board of Directors or as provided in Section 7 above.

 If you have any questions about the information contained within the AAALAC International Rules of Accreditation, please contact the AAALAC International office at 301.696.9626.